mluukkai/webdevelopment-rails/week3.md

 You will continue to develop your application from the point you arrived at the end of week 2.
 The material that follows comes with the assumption that you have done all the exercises of the previous week.
-In case you have not done all of them, you can take the sample answer to the previous week [from the course repository](https://github.com/mluukkai/WebPalvelinohjelmointi2015/tree/master/malliv/viikko1).
+In case you have not done all of them, you can take the sample answer to the previous week from the model answer found in the exercise submission system.
 If you already got most of the previous week exercises done, it might be easier if you complement your own answer with the help of the material.

-If you start working this week on the base of last week sample answer, copy the folder from the course repository (assuming you have alrady cloned it) and make a new repository of the folder with the application.

-**Attention:** some Mac users have found problems with the pg-gem which Heroku needs.
-Gems are not needed locally and we defined to set them only in the production environment.
-If you have problems, you can set gems by adding the following expression to <code>bundle install</code>:

-    bundle install --without production

-This setting will be remembered later on, so a simple `bundle install` will be enough if you want to set up new dependences.

 ## Rails developer workflow

-The optimal way to program on Rails is evidently different than Java.
-As a rule, when you are programming on Rails you should _avoid_ writing lots of code, and test it only later on when you go to the page which implements your code.
-A partial reason for this is the fact rails is a dinamically typed and interpreted language, which makes it impossible for even the best IDEs to check the program syntax.
+The optimal way to program on Rails is evidently different than eg. Java.
+As a rule, when you are programming on Rails you should _avoid_ writing lots of code, and testing it only later on when you go to the page which implements your code.
+A partial reason for this is the fact Rails is a dynamically typed and interpreted language, which makes it impossible for even the best IDEs to check the program syntax.
 On the other hand, the fact that it is an interpreted language together with its console tools (the console itself and the debugger) makes it possible to test the functionality of smaller code chunks before they are put into the edited code file.

 Let us take for example what we implemented last week, the implementation of the avarage value of beer ratings, and let us follow a natural Rails workflow.